Allied HealthApply Now

-Student will master the basic foundation and competent delivery of respiratory care with this age specific population by applying the normal and abnormal cardiorespiratory anatomy and physiology of the newborn and pediatric patient.
-Provides student the necessary background to pursue further studies in this specialized area.
+Student will demonstrate the basic foundation and competent delivery of respiratory care with this age specific population by applying the normal and abnormal cardiorespiratory anatomy and physiology of the newborn and pediatric patient.
+Provides student with the necessary background to pursue further studies in this specialized area.

 RPTH 495 Respiratory Care Board Examination Preparation and Review (2 units)